All Woman

 DEAR MRS MACAULAY, My babymother registered our son in basic school under her name, and I only found out when I went to collect his report recently.
 When I asked her what happened, she said the child wasn’t mine, and she plans to make changes on his birth certificate soon.
 After his birth four years ago, I signed all the documents that I was told to sign, and I have been doing everything as his father.
 Can she do this?
 I am devastated, as this is my first child.

-Well, she cannot just go to the Registrar of Births and Deaths and change what she herself declared to the Registrar when she named you as the father.
-This was a Declaration on Oath, and it is an offence to knowingly make a false declaration, and she can be charged and tried for her offence.
-In addition, when you signed the documents, there was a declaration also, which you signed based on your belief that you were the father.
+Well, she cannot just make changes to the birth certificate as she has advised you.
+She cannot just go to the Registrar of Births and Deaths and change what she herself had declared upon reporting the birth of her son to the registrar, when she named you as that father.
+This was a Declaration on Oath, and it is an offence to knowingly make a false declaration and she can be charged and tried for her offence.
+In addition, upon your signing the documents you did, among them was a declaration also, which you signed based on your belief that you were her only sexual partner and you also believed when she informed you that she was pregnant and that you were the father.
+She again repeated this during her report to the Registrar of the birth, and you three went on in this way, as mother, father and son, up to and after the child’s fourth birthday.

-This child, in the four years of his life, has known you as his father, and a father and son relationship has developed between you both and so she has also wronged her son and will cause him confusion and trauma.
+This child has known you as his father, and a father and son relationship has developed between you both.
+So she has also wronged her son and would cause him confusion and trauma.

-She would also have to serve the other man who she is claiming is her son’s father, and acceptably and satisfactorily explain why she had lied to you.
-The judge may or may not accept her evidence, and the other man would have to give evidence of their sexual encounters and the dates and times and whether he had known of the child’s birth at the time, and if not, when he knew of it and how.
+She would also have to serve this other man who she would be claiming is her son’s father, and acceptably and satisfactorily explain why she lied to you.
+The judge may or may not accept her evidence, and the other man would have to give evidence of their sexual encounters and the dates and times, and whether he had known of the child’s birth at the time, and if not, when he knew of it and how.

-Your evidence would also have to be taken and after all that, the judge would decide whether or not to grant her application.
-If it is granted, the question of all that you have spent throughout the years would have to be dealt with and generally, the court would order that she, the deceitful mother, must repay the total to you pursuant to the Children’s (Guardianship and Custody) Act.
-The judge would decide whether to try issue of her offence there and then or postpone that to be dealt with on another date.
+Your evidence would also have to be taken, and after all that, the judge would decide whether or not to grant her application.
+If it is granted, the question of all that you have spent throughout the years would have to be dealt with, and generally, the court would order that the deceitful mother must repay the total to you pursuant to the Children’s (Guardianship and Custody) Act.
+The judge would decide whether to try the issue of her offence there and then, or postpone that to be dealt with on another date.

-Your application must also include the issue of the custody and care and control of your son, to be joint if you are his biological father, and if not, for the refund of all that the mother’s lie caused you to pay out for the child’s expenses.
-Then the issue of her false declaration on her report of the child’s birth would have to be dealt with by the court.
+Your application must also include the issue of the custody and care and control of your son, to be joint if you are his biological father, and if not, for the refund of all that the mother’s lie caused you to pay out for your son’s and any other expenses.
+Then the issue of her false declaration on her report of his birth would have to be dealt with by the court.

 Margarette May Macaulay is an attorney-at-law, Supreme Court mediator, notary public, and women’s and children’s rights advocate.
 Send questions via e-mail to allwoman@jamaicaobserver.com.
 All responses are published.
 Mrs Macaulay cannot provide private, personal responses.